 But just who is Bob Lazar, and what's the real story behind his out-of-this-world claims?
 We're about to find out.

 Born on January 26, 1959, in Coral Gables, Florida, Robert Scott "Bob" Lazar had a penchant for science from a young age.
-By 1982, his interest in physics landed him in Los Alamos, New Mexico, where he worked at the infamous Los Alamos National Laboratory — site of the infamous Manhattan Project and its historic nuclear weapons testing.
+By 1982, he was living and working in Los Alamos, New Mexico, home to the laboratory that designed the first atomic bomb during the Manhattan Project.
+The Trinity test itself took place about 200 miles south of Los Alamos.

-While at Los Alamos, the young physicist made headlines with his so-called "Honda Jet" — an ordinary Honda car to which Lazar attached a real jet engine.
-Sporting custom license plates that read "JET-U-BET," the car could reach speeds of up to 200 miles per hour thanks to the additional rocket power.
+A 1982 newspaper profile described Lazar as a physicist at the Los Alamos Meson Physics Facility and featured his so-called "Honda Jet" — an ordinary Honda car to which he attached a real jet engine.
+Sporting custom license plates that read "JET-U-BET," the car was said to reach speeds of up to 200 miles per hour with the additional jet power.

-The car caught the attention of Edward Teller, the man who invented the hydrogen bomb.
-One day at the laboratory, Lazar saw Teller reading about the car in the newspaper and introduced himself.
+According to Lazar, the car caught the attention of Edward Teller, the physicist frequently called the father of the hydrogen bomb.
+Lazar says he saw Teller reading about the car in the newspaper and introduced himself.

-He made a big impression.
-Two years later, Teller's good word landed Lazar a job interview for a position working with "advanced propulsions" in Nevada.
+Lazar says he made a big impression.
+Years later, he believes Teller's good word helped him land an interview for a position working with "advanced propulsions" in Nevada.

-Lazar was assigned to S-4, a facility located just south of the main Area 51 compound.
-S-4 was comprised of numerous aircraft hangars built into the mountainside, where they were artfully concealed in the rocky faces.
+According to Lazar, he was assigned to S-4, a facility located south of the main Area 51 compound.
+He described numerous aircraft hangars built into the mountainside and concealed within the rocky faces.

 Normally, Lazar entered S-4 through a set of regular double doors, but one day, he arrived to find one of the hangars open.
 Inside the hangar was a massive disc-shaped craft that bore an uncanny resemblance to a flying saucer.